 My studio is the culmination of a lifetime of daydreaming while working in factories.
-In fact, I have created something every single day since moving into my studio on April 20th, 2017.
+In fact, I have created something every single day since moving into my new studio on April 20th, 2017.
 My backlog of ideas, plans and projects spans close to 45 years so I could work every day until I die and still not get all those ideas brought to fruition.

 The studio is equipped for digital art, graphic art on paper, painting on canvas, video production, music production, printing, etching, air brushing , engraving and copious amounts of coffee drinking.